MokshithKondabattula/Reddit-Clone/README.md

-# Reddit Clone
+# Flutter Reddit Clone

-A simple Responsive Reddit Clone using Flutter + Firebase!
+This is a Reddit clone application built with Flutter, utilizing Firebase and Riverpod for state management.
+The app aims to provide a Reddit-like experience where users can create communities, join existing ones, and engage in discussions.

 ## Key Features